 Some medication from your doctor, such as travel vaccinations, are not free.

-If you need to bring prescribed medicine with you, carry a letter from your doctor (written in English) or a copy of your prescription when you travel.
+If you take any prescribed medicine, please ensure that you have at least 3 months supply of this medicine with you when arriving to Edinburgh.
+You will also need to carry a letter from your doctor (written in English) or a copy of your prescription when you travel too.

 Students with disabilities, chronic health conditions or a specific learning difficulties

 Private health insurance